vconti1/one-piece-bot/README.md

-# 🏴‍☠️ One Piece Manga Update Bot
+# 🏴‍☠️ One Piece Chapter Release Bot

 A Discord bot that automatically posts when a **new English chapter** is released on **MangaDex** for a specified series.
 Built with **Node.js 20+** and **discord.js v14**.

+This bot is currently configured to pull the latest One Piece chapter via the MangaDex API.
+If you'd like to use this bot for other manga, simply initialize the mangadex_id field with a manga ID provided by MangaDex.

+For more information, visit [the MangaDex API docs.](https://api.mangadex.org/docs/)

 ---